wereii/livebtc/README.md

 # Notice

-This is my little tool for getting real-time last price information from various exchanges **and** it's also my React JS playground - not a full fledged app/solution.
+This is my little tool for getting nicely formatted, real-time last price information from various exchanges **and it's also mainly my React JS playground - not a full fledged app/solution.**

 ## Livebtc

 Get real-time information of a Bitcoin's last price directly from various exchanges.
-This little web app connects directly to the live trading feed of the exchange thru it's websocket.
+This little web app connects directly to the live trading feed of each exchange thru it's websocket.

 ### Available Scripts